Both systems in harmony, side by side.note

 that may look like U-Bahn and have U designations, but they're rather cheap and dirty crossbreeds of undergrounds and streetcars/trams and therefore fall under the category of light rail systems.

-- Newer (i.e. built after World War II) S-Bahn networks that live up to their names note were born by constructing a central city underground tunnel connecting to existing railway lines that are supposed to feed the tunnel from opposing ends.
-Typically there's been one or two termini in the city and said tunnel made them partial through stations.
+- Newer S-Bahn networks (i.e. built after World War II) that live up to their names were inaugurated after the construction of a central city underground tunnel connecting to existing railway lines that are supposed to feed the tunnel from opposing ends.
+Lacking the leeway of Berlin and Hamburg, they will never achieve the same degree of separation as in said two cities.
+Typically there's been one or two termini in the city and said tunnels made them partial through stations.

 - In Germany, they were typically built in the 1960s and 1970s as in Frankfurt am Main (Rhein-Main network), Stuttgart and Munich; Hamburg received an additional inner-city core route.
 Their role model was Berlin's north-south link from the 1930s.